Patient & Family Centred Care in Action

 Similarly, when healthcare providers help patients understand their illness or injury, take time to learn what matters to them, and connect them to the right resources in their communities, patients are more empowered to take greater responsibility for their health.

-This year’s theme celebrates the partnerships between patients, families, and healthcare providers.
+The principles of patient and family centred care provide a foundation to create these partnerships.
+Partnerships between patients, families, and healthcare providers play an important role in patient and family centred care and are also a key element of our Shared Commitments.
 Healthcare is evolving and we are seeing patients’ desire and determination to be a more active member of the healthcare team.

 What is Patient & Family Centred Care?